zynksoftware/Zynk-Workflow/_docs/Xero-Connector/Creating-Chart-of-Accounts-in-Xero.md

 ### Connection
 _Required_
 The connection entry you'd like to use to run the task.
+See [Connecting to Xero](connecting-to-xero-with-oauth-2) for more information on how to set up a connection.

 ### Input File
 _Required_